 Positive Investments That You Can Make in Improving Your Reputation

 The first thing we talked about was training.
 Could a portion of funds that were going to be invested in TripAdvisor fake reviews be invested in developing your team?
-When was the last time your front of house associates had any type of guest engagement or customer service training?
+When was the last time your front-of-house associates had any type of guest engagement or customer service training?
 When is the last time your managers had a workshop that allowed them to develop their guest resolution skills?
 The answer we learned was more than five years.

 We next inquired with the prospective client about strategy.
 What efforts are in place that are focused on working within the best practices?
 Is the leadership team monitoring daily and weekly results?
 Do they know how to monitor the back-end data on TripAdvisor?
 How does the review frequency for the hotel compare to that of others in the market?
 What is the hotel doing to drive positive feedback other than trying to fabricate it with TripAdvisor fake reviews?
-These questions proved to be thought provoking and initiated a deeper conversation about some of the approaches we take with clients.
+These questions proved to be thought-provoking and initiated a deeper conversation about some of the approaches we take with clients.

-The Right Reputation Management Strategy Sets Your Hotel up for Longevity
+The Right Reputation Management Strategy Sets Your Hotel Up for Longevity

 As our conversations closed we shared with the prospective client that if it was their wish to beat the system via TripAdvisor fake reviews, we were not the agency or solution for their hotel.
-If however their goal was to earn their best presence this might be a good fit, provided their team was willing to partner with us to make this a daily, weekly and monthly focus.
-While there isn’t a magic light switch, there was obviously tremendous opportunity for this hotel to generate results and we were delighted to show them a more appropriate alternative.
+If however, their goal was to earn their best presence this might be a good fit, provided their team was willing to partner with us to make this a daily, weekly, and monthly focus.
+While there isn’t a magic light switch, there was obviously a tremendous opportunity for this hotel to generate results and we were delighted to show them a more appropriate alternative.

-At The Reputation Lab, we work with our hotel and restaurant partners to put effective strategies in place aimed at increasing review frequency, quality and more, which can affect your TripAdvisor ranking and other facets of your online footprint.
+At The Reputation Lab, we work with our hotel and restaurant partners to put effective strategies in place aimed at increasing review frequency, quality, and more, which can affect no-pressureyour TripAdvisor ranking and other facets of your online footprint.
 If this is something your business might benefit from, we invite you to email us via our secure contact form to set up a no pressure consultation or call us at 855-979-6800.